charrismatic/scriptlocker/README.md

 ### Planned
 - Provide builtin safety features for safter execution .lt in safety net,
 - Process monitoring and stats for basic script performance, and usage (collected data stays where it came from)

+---

+This is currently only a concept.
+See related project [commandctl](https://github.com/charrismatic/commandctl) bash command alias manager for working prototype.